-- To make clear signal, it's recommended to set "Amplitude" value no more than 1.3, because of higher value produces much more noise on side band (keep shoulders 40dB).
+- To make clear signal, it's recommended to set "Amplitude" value no more than 1.3 (or 130%), because of higher value produces much more noise on side band (keep shoulders 40dB).
 Best value - is 1.0.
 This is actual output power regulator.

 - Only DAB Mode I is implemented.
 There is no nearest plans to enable other modes.